Ministry of Defence (Italy): Military Justice

-According to the Italian Constitution, military courts have the jurisdiction established by law during wartimes while they judge only over military crimes committed by members of the Armed Forces.
+According to the Italian Constitution, military courts have the jurisdiction established by law during wartime, while they only rule on military crimes committed by members of the Armed Forces.
 The relationship between the Minister of Defence, military magistrates and the Council of Military Judiciary is similar to the one between the Minister of Justice, High Council of the Judiciary and ordinary magistrates.

-Disciplinary proceeding involving military magistrates is regulated by laws for ordinary magistrates.
-The military general prosecutor at the Court of Cassation exercise the function of the Public Minister and does not take part to deliberations.
+Disciplinary proceedings involving the military magistrates are regulated by the laws for ordinary magistrates.
+The military general prosecutor at the Court of Cassation exercises the function of the Public Minister and does not take part in deliberations.